"I float in liquid gardens from as far away as Jupiter sulpher mines"

 Another blow is the fact that due to copyright complications there are no Lonnie Youngblood or Curtis Knight tracks here.
 That's unfortunate as it rules out "Hornets Nest"/ "Knock Yourself Out"which are of great historical importance as they were both Hendrix instrumentals and his first compositions ever to be released on record!

-In 2014, Experience Hendrix bought the Curtis Knights tapes off Ed Chalpin and in March 2015, the 1965/66 recordings will be issued on the album "You Can't Use My Name - The RSVP/PPX Sessions" (see Before Fame section).
+In 2014, Experience Hendrix bought the Curtis Knights tapes off Ed Chalpin and in March 2015, the 1965/66 recordings were issued on the albums "You Can't Use My Name - The RSVP/PPX Sessions" and "Live At Georges Club" (see Before Fame section).
 One can imagine that some Knight tracks will find their way onto a re-release of this box set.

 1. “Fire” - The original four track recording of each instrument (before the four-track to four-track mix reductions) with Mitch's drums in stereo.
 In fact it is a superb alternate mix of the track we all know from "Are You Experienced".
 The two guitar tracks have been seperated to left and right, the bass is less dominant, the backing vocals are away from the left (which was plain daft on the original stereo mix) and we get the actual ending of the song, rather than the albums slow fade out.
 It sounds fantastic and I'd love to hear all of "AYE" with mixes like this (can you hear me Eddie ?).